Eunicken/AccountChain/README.md

 ### addPromotion

-This function is used to add a multi-point promotion into the system.
-A promotion must contain the respective product ID, for which the promotion is applied for, the corresponding multiple and point value, and the beginning time and ending time of the promotion.
+This function is used to add multi-point promotions to the system.
+A promotion must contain the respective product ID, for which the promotion is applied for, the corresponding multiple and point value, and the planned start and end timestamp of the promotion.
 ```solidity
     struct promotion {
         uint productID;